sghpjuikit/player/README.md

 - <b>Usability</b> - Ease of use and efficient workflow due to minimalistic and unobtursive graphical user interface design.
 Think shortcuts, swiping, icons instead buttons, closing with right click instead of trying to hit small button somewhere in the corner of whatever you are doing..., etc.
 - <b>Responsive</b> - fast and responsive.
 Minimal modal dialogs.
 No more stuck windows while your library is scanning that big fat audio collection of yours
 - <b>Sexy</b> - Your way of sexy if you know tiny bit about css.

-  Okey, okey so now, what can this application actually do?
-Glad you asked.

-## Features

 ### Play audio